-Protect and enhance the natural systems of the Central Karoo, ensuring continuity in the natural systems and ensure the river corridors in the region are provided with the necessary buffers and set back (of at least 32m from the side of each riverbank) to preserve continuity and integrity of biodiversity systems.
-Prioritise Critical Biodiversity Areas and Environmental Support Areas for protection.
+Protect and enhance the natural systems of the Central, ensuring continuity in the natural systems Karoo (such as the Karoo National Park, the Swartberg, the Onder-Sneeuberg and Nuweberg mountain ranges) and ensure the river corridors in the region (Gamka, Dorps, Dywka, Meirings rivers - and tributaries) are provided with the necessary buffers and setbacks (of at least 32m from the side of each riverbank) to preserve continuity and integrity of biodiversity systems.
+Prioritise the protection of Critical Biodiversity Areas and Environmental Support Areas from development.